Skip to main content

 Adding a New Structured Custom Type: Address

 The approach above can be generalized to any kind of type.
-For structured types, React Native provides some helper functions that make it easier to bridge them from JS to C++ and viceversa.
+For structured types, React Native provides some helper functions that make it easier to bridge them from JS to C++ and vice versa.

 Let's assume that we want to bridge a custom Address type with the following properties: